cs4241-c25/final-project-error-prone-engineers/README.md

    2. To view the badges you can log into the account that was used for testing, which has multiple badges associated with it:
       1. **Username:** freedomtrailapplication@gmail.com
       2. **Password:** Mvst1234
-   3. Due to stricter privacy settings in Safari live location tracking may not always work in everyone's safari browser.
+   3. Live location tracking uses the browser's location so it may not always work if you have has custom or stricter security setting such as in Safari or Firefox.
-      All other browsers, both mobile and laptop, such as chrome or Microsoft Edge work with the live location tracking.
+      All browsers without these settings, both mobile and laptop, such as chrome or Microsoft Edge work with the live location tracking.
-      Furthermore, all other functions of the application work in Safari allowing users to still learn about the freedom trail using the app in Safari.
    4. App is designed for both laptops and mobile, but on mobile it's designed for the vertical orientation, so testing the app in that orientation provides best experience.
+   5. To add a business you must be logged in already and enter valid information into the business creation portal.

 3. <h3>An outline of the technologies you used and how you used them.</h3>